Fast moving consumer goods: industry sector overview

 Always check individual employer’s requirements.

-Chris Traynor is a careers adviser and former engineer and engineering recruiter.
+Thanks to Chris Traynor for his help with this article.
+Chris is a careers adviser and former engineer and engineering recruiter.
 He studied chemical engineering at the University of Strathclyde and worked in manufacturing for four years before moving to recruitment.